 Winning wineries do have the option of purchasing medal stickers from us only or licenses fees for their packaging.
 Please contact us using the info on the Contact Page if you’re interested in purchasing these stickers.

-This is a great opportunity to present your wine to actual buyers if you plan to enter the European market, and especially the German market which is one of the largest wine buying regions in the world.
+This is a great opportunity to present your wine to actual buyers if you plan to enter the European market which is one of the largest wine buying regions in the world.

 It is much more affordable to submit your wines to our competition than to travel to Germany and really get in front of real trade buyers in a blind taste test.